AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Experimental results

-In the top plot of \fig{fig:exp_doppler}, we show the ground truth and the estimated target Doppler frequency for a specific experiment in Setup~$1$.
+In \fig{fig:exp_doppler}, we show the ground truth and the estimated target Doppler frequency for a specific experiment in Setup~$1$.
 We also show the results obtained with a random inter-frame spacing $T_k$.
-This case is implemented by randomly discarding \ac{cir} estimates in the experiment -- each element is independently discarded with probability $0.5$. \ourname{} can accurately estimate the target Doppler frequency, with a marginal degradation with a random $T_k$.
-Specifically, \ourname{} obtains Doppler frequency estimation errors of $3.03\pm3.61$ and $5.07\pm6.66$ with constant and random $T_k$, respectively (mean $\pm$ one standard deviation).
+This case is implemented by randomly discarding \ac{cir} estimates in the experiment -- each element is independently discarded with probability $0.5$. \ourname{} can accurately estimate the target Doppler frequency, with a marginal degradation despite a random $T_k$.
+Specifically, \ourname{} obtains Doppler frequency estimation errors of $3.03\pm3.61$~Hz and $5.07\pm6.66$~Hz with constant and random $T_k$, respectively (mean $\pm$ one standard deviation).
 The slight degradation of the latter (random) case is due to the fewer samples available in the observation window, as a consequence of the removal of \ac{cir} samples.

-In the following, we provide results on the Doppler frequency estimation error, $\hat{\varepsilon}_{f_{\rm D,t}}$, in \tab{tab:fd_est}, on the TX movement direction, $\eta$, in~\fig{fig:exp_eta}, and on the TX speed, $v^{\rm tx}$, in~\fig{fig:exp_speedtx}.
-The results obtained for Setup~$1$ are marked by~SU$1$.

-\ourname{} achieves $2.84$~Hz Doppler error in Setup $1$ with $KT=16$~ms (see \tab{tab:fd_est}).
-This result remains consistent when the number of static paths changes from $S=2$ to $S=3$, with the same mean and spread.
-Moreover, we compare the estimation error with respect to a scenario with static RX and TX, showing that the error is only slightly higher using \ourname{} with a moving TX.
-This demonstrates that our approach successfully copes with the motion of \ac{isac} devices.